We visit the new Buddha Bar London in Knightsbridge and find a glamorous and exotic bar and restaurant – read on for our review.

 I loved the edamame and the squid, but the gyoza dumplings were far too rich for my taste (duck and foie gras dumplings fried in oil might not be the smartest choice for anyone trying to watch their weight).
 The scallops lacked any flavours and would have tasted much better had they been spicier.

-Bon Vivant’s clients receive preferential booking at many of London’s best restaurants – contact us now to enquire about our services.
+Bon Vivant’s clients receive preferential booking at many of London’s best restaurants – contact us now to enquire about our restaurant reservation services, including Buddha Bar London.

 Latest posts by Vilma (see all)